HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 For active CDex Task Update subscriptions, when a CDex Task Data Request Profile is updated, the Data Source **SHALL** trigger a Subscription Notification to the endpoint supplied by the Data Consumer.
 This notification is a Bundle resource and **SHALL** conform to the [R4 Topic-Based Subscription Notification Bundle].
 The first entry contains the subscription's status information, represented by a Parameters resource.
 For the "id-only" payload type, Task IDs are listed in the "focus" part parameter.

+-->

 #### Example Task Based Transaction using Subscription

 The following example repeats Scenario 1 above using Subscription instead of Polling.
 However, instead of the Payer polling the Task resource until the `Task.status` indicates it is completed, rejected, or failed:

-1. The Payer *subscribes* to the CDex Task Update topic to get notifications when the'Task.status` is updated.
+1. The Payer *subscribes* to the HRex Task Subscription Topic to get notifications when the Task is updated.
 2. The Payer fetches the Task resource when notified of an update.
 3. When the `Task.status` is "completed", the Payer fetches Patient B's active Conditions referenced by `Task.output` as *external* resources.
 (This step is skipped if the status is "rejected".)